The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Brown County?

-Brown County, Kansas has 2 public high schools, along with 2 middle schools and 2 elementary schools.
+Brown County, Kansas has 2 public high schools, serving approximately 411 students.

 What is the largest school district in Brown County?